DarioTrujanoOchoa/dariotrujanoochoa.github.io/_pages/about.md

 I was born in Mexico City and studied at UNAM, where I got a Bachelor's degree in Psychology and studied a Specialty in Statistics.
 There, I became interested in experimental methods and behavior models.
 With this background, I naturally moved to Economics and decided to study for my Master's at CIDE, where I was exposed to more rigorous mathematical analysis.
 I worked after graduation, but I had already decided to study Economics in the US.
-Because of this, I applied for the Fulbright-García Robles scholarship.
+Because of this, I applied for the Fulbright-García Robles scholarship and started my PhD at UCSB.

 Where am I going next?